 Adrienne Rice-Fernandez Executive Assistant - [email protected]

 “I am the Executive Assistant to the LFA, GOC President & CEO, Suzanne Tierney.
-This means I help I help with anything from grant writing, coordinating advocacy efforts, managing projects, writing/editing and whatever else our office needs.
+This means I help with anything from grant writing, coordinating advocacy efforts, managing projects, writing/editing and whatever else our office needs.

 I’m also a patient, so finding a cause and a cure is especially important to me.
 I love speaking with patients and caregivers when they call the office because I can empathize and offer a sympathetic ear.

 Finally, I am also a proud wife and mom to two beautiful young ladies.
 When I have a moment alone, I can be found making vegetarian food, addictively reading, exercising, and sneaking chocolate out of the office candy jar."

 "After many years of marketing and development in both non-profit and corporate settings, it is an absolute pleasure to serve as Director of Development for the Lupus Foundation of America, Greater Ohio Chapter.
 It is my goal to raise awareness and the funds necessary to continue - and expand - the services of the LFA, GOC.
 I have lived all over the state (Cleveland, Columbus, Cincinnati-Dayton area) and look forward to spending time growing our resources to provide more support to patients and their families right here in Ohio.

 I have school-age children and a big extended family that fills up most of my evenings and weekends, but I still find time to enjoy playing music and goofing around with husband and my lab mix puppy Tank.